Engineering Note

 Introduction

-In DevMatch and similar full-stack systems, the challenge was not writing features, it was maintaining clarity as the codebase grew.
-Adding authentication, real-time features, admin panels, and APIs created hidden dependencies that made simple changes risky.
+In DevMatch and similar full-stack systems, the real challenge was not only writing features.
+The harder part was maintaining clarity as authentication, real-time collaboration, admin workflows, APIs, database logic, and UI components started depending on each other.

-This forced a shift from a “feature-first coding mindset” to a structure-first architecture where boundaries were explicit, responsibilities were clear, and scaling the system did not mean rewriting it.
+This forced a shift from a feature-first coding mindset to a structure-first architecture where boundaries were explicit, responsibilities were clear, and scaling the system did not require rewriting the entire codebase.

 The Problem